Horticulture

 Regulations for horticulture businesses

-PIRSA is seeking feedback on a proposed amendment of regulations to adopt the 3 standards.
-Read the Discussion Paper for Horticulture Food Safety Regulations ().
+PIRSA has received feedback from industry bodies on a proposed amendment of regulations to adopt the 3 standards – read the Discussion Paper for Horticulture Food Safety Regulations ().

 Berries